 We love to travel with our horses and visit our friends!
 So far, we've been to WY, MI, CO, TN, NC and IN, with our horses, and of course, all kinds of places here in our beautiful KY.
 Check out the TRAIL SCENES page for photo's of some of the places we've been!
 The photo top left is of Mike and I on one of our many trips to MI, at our friends house, in Hoxeyville.
 Mike is riding Wa'te and I'm on my favorite mare, Eb's Midnight Baby.

 We also have one horse that is retired, an American Saddlebred/Thoroughbred mare, Mina.
 Yep, what a mix, huh!
 Thoroughbred and Saddlebred, but you know, she rode very nicely, if you didn't mind dancing thru the trails!! :) I used to like that sort of thing, but as I've gotten older, I much prefer a gaited horse.
-Mina is the dam of Cheema and Wa'te, and they are super nice trail horses with smooth gaits.
+Mina is the dam of Cheema and Wa'te, and they were super nice trail horses with smooth gaits.
+Cheema has since been retired.
+We lost Wa'te in Jan.
+'13.
+See story below.

-If you're ever in the area, stop by, there's always a stall or two that needs cleaning. :) Just kidding!!
-We can take a drive thru our pastures, then hang out in the barn, grap a cup of coffee/tea whichever you prefer, and share horse stories!!
+If you're ever in the area give us a call!
+We can take a drive thru our pastures, hang out in the barn, or grap a cup of coffee/tea whichever you prefer, and share horse stories!!
 Happy Trails!